 - Spatial reasoning makes no sense

-- After eight years of classical voice training I can’t read music
+- Despite eight years of classical voice training I never learned to read music

 - I am ambidextrous

 - I am bisexual